fujitsu/terraform-provider-irmc-redfish/README.md

 limitations under the License.
 -->

-# Terraform Provider for iRMC Fujitsu Redfish API
+# Terraform Provider for iRMC FSAS Redfish API

-The Terraform provider allows control and management over Fujitsu servers equipped with iRMC.
+The Terraform provider allows control and management over Fsas servers equipped with iRMC.

 ## Table of contents
 * [License](#license)